 Stock Options.
 The Compensation Committee will determine the exercise price and other terms for each option and whether the options will be NSOs or ISOs.
 The exercise price per share of each option will not be less than 100% of the fair market value of our common stock on the date of grant (or 110% of fair market value in the case of an ISO granted to a 10% stockholder), which, unless otherwise determined by the Committee, will be deemed to be the closing price of a share of our common stock on its principal exchange on the grant date.
 ISOs may be granted only to employees and are subject to certain other restrictions.
 To the extent an option intended to be an ISO does not qualify as an ISO, it will be treated as an NSO.
 A participant may exercise an option by written notice and payment of the exercise price in cash, or in the discretion of the Compensation Committee, in the form of an irrevocable commitment by a broker to pay over the net proceeds from a sale of the shares issuable under an option, the delivery of previously owned shares and/or withholding of shares deliverable upon exercise, net-exercise, or any combination of these methods, or in any other form of legal consideration that may be acceptable to the Compensation Committee.
 The maximum term of any option granted under the 2013 Equity Incentive Plan is 10 years from the grant date (or five years in the case of an ISO granted to a 10% stockholder).
+The 2013 Equity Incentive Plan does not permit us to reprice any stock option granted under the plan without the approval of our stockholders.
 The 2013 Equity Incentive Plan authorizes us to, but does not require us to, withhold from participants shares of common stock having a fair market value equal to our withholding obligation with respect to exercised NSOs.